jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/index.rst

 #. :ref:`I add the first failing test to the test file<test_failure>`
 #. :ref:`I make a requirements file for the Python packages I need<how to write text to a file>`
 #. :ref:`I setup the project with uv<how to setup a project with uv>`
-#. :ref:`I install the Python packages listed in the requirements file<how to install Python packages with uv>`
+#. :ref:`I install the Python packages I gave in the requirements file<how to install Python packages with uv>`
 #. :ref:`I run the tests automatically<how to run the tests automatically with uv and pytest-watcher>`
 #. :ref:`I open the test file in the editor from the terminal<how to open the test file in the editor from the terminal>`
 #.
 I make the test pass